 Money raised within each Chapter stays within the community and goes directly to help kids participate in sport, dance or other organized physical activities.

-PRODUCTS THAT CONTRIBUTE TO JUMPSTART: A portion of the proceeds from these golf and tennis items will be donated to Jumpstart to help kids play.
+PRODUCTS THAT CONTRIBUTE TO JUMPSTART: A portion of the proceeds from these items will be donated to Jumpstart to help kids play.

 Jumpstart in the Community